-Infiltration as treatment is limited to Wellhead Protection Zone 4.
-Infiltration of clean water from roofs and sidewalks is encouraged throughout the City.
+Infiltration of runoff from pollution generating surfaces is limited in Wellhead Protection Zones 1 and 2.
+Infiltration of clean water from roofs and sidewalks is encouraged throughout the City subject to site constraints.

 8.7.5 Site Assessment for LID